mlb-rs/mlbt/README.md

 - `:`: activate date picker

 With the date picker active, input a date in the form of `YYYY-MM-DD` and press `Enter`.
 This will display the schedule for that day.
+To view games for the current day, input `today`.

 To switch the team displayed in the box score: